awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 ### Switching the website front end for OEM Database Express to Oracle JET<a name="Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToOracleJET"></a>

 **Note**
-This task is only available on Oracle DB instances running version 19c or later\.
+This task is available only for Oracle Database 19c non\-CDBs\.

 To switch the OEM Database Express website front end to Oracle JET, run the Amazon RDS procedure `rdsadmin.rdsadmin_oem_tasks.em_express_frontend_to_jet`\.
 This procedure is equivalent to the `execemx omx` SQL command\.